 Not all plants can withstand chemical dips the same way, so I would advise you to check if your particular plant species has any specific advice against using chemicals on it.
 Hardy plants can withstand extended dips, whereas delicate plants will only tolerate quick dips.

-How Often To Clean Aquarium Plants
+How Often To Clean Aquarium Plants?

 Large aquariums are not usually so heavily stocked, so you may not need to clean your plants as frequently.
-You can also buy particular algae-eating fish that will help to keep your plants clean.
+You can also buy particular algae-eating fish that can help to keep your plants clean.

 Whatever approach you choose, keep an eye on your plants and clean them as needed to ensure they stay healthy and beautiful.